 - (a) Management has determined that the carrying amounts of cash at bank, including deposits pledged, trade and receivables (excluding prepayments), inventories, other financial assets, trade and other payables and loans and borrowings on their notional amounts reasonably approximate their fair values because of their short-term nature. - (b) The fair value of the employee share options and restricted share awards are measured using the Black-Scholes options-pricing model.
 Measurement inputs include the share price on the measurement date, the exercise price of the instrument, expected volatility (based on an evaluation of the historic volatility of the Company's share price, particularly over the historical period commensurate with the expected term), expected term of the instruments (based on historical experience and general option holder behaviour), expected dividends, and the riskfree interest rate (based on government bonds).
-Service and non-market performance conditions attached to the transactions are not taken into account in determining fair value. - (c) Other non-derivative financial liabilities are measured at fair value at initial recognition and for disclosure purposes, at each reporting date.
-Fair value is calculated based on the present value of future principal and interest cash flows, discounted at the market rate of interest at the measurement date.
+Service and non-market performance conditions attached to the transactions are not taken into account in determining fair value.

-30 Determination of Fair Values (cont'd)
+29 Determination of Fair Values (cont'd)